 The list of regulatory splice factors identified in vivo was done by bioinformatics – specifically an enrichment in the regulatory motifs they bind to among the regulated splicing events.
 While this has revealed a clear role for the splice factors we are testing in Project 1, we have a handful of other factors which have been less characterized are therefore very interesting.
 We have established a method to screen the function of these factors in the regulation of a few key splicing events by flow cytometry.
 This screen will allow us to identify factors that result in either the increased or the decreased inclusion of specific exons in the final RNA in primary and cultured aortic endothelial cells.

-This project involves batch cloning and analysis of shRNA and CRISPR sequences, to determine which affect the splicing response in cells sorted on the basis of their splicing response.
-These novel factors will then be interrogated in vitro and potentially in vivo.
+This project involves pooled screens, using shRNA and CRISPR depletion approaches, to determine which factors affect the splicing response.
+We will be using FACs as the screen, and NextGen sequencing enrichment as the readout.
+"Hits," or novel regulators of splicing, will then be further interrogated in vitro and potentially in vivo.

 Project 4: Regulation of NF-kappa B signaling by alternative splicing